Enchantments for Piano

 Duration: 15 mins

 The word 'enchantment' has many connotations, all of which can generally be defined as being charmed or captivated.
 The Enchantments for Piano are based on some of the interpretations of the word enchantment.
-To enchant literally means to sing someone to be under a spell.
-Etymology: ... from in- "upon, into" (from PIE root *en "in") + cantare "to sing" (from PIE root *kan- "to sing").
+To enchant literally means to cast someone under a spell through the act of singing.

-'Charisma' explores the euphoria of being captivated.
-However, on the other side of enchantment is disenchantment which unexpectedly usurps the state of euphoria.
-Once the rupture of disenchantment intervenes, a reconciliation emerges with its ambivalent containment of enchantment and disenchantment.
+'Charisma' explores the exhilaration of being enchanted.
+However, on the other side of enchantment is disenchantment which can unexpectedly usurp, or slowly undermine, the state of euphoria.
+Once disenchantment intervenes, for some a reconciliation emerges resulting with an ambivalent containment of enchantment and disenchantment.

 1. Incantation